espressomd/espresso/doc/sphinx/io.rst

 simulation, please keep in mind that the sequence of particles in general changes from timestep to timestep.
 Therefore you have to always use the dataset for the ids to track which position/velocity/force/type/mass entry belongs to which particle.
-To write data to the hdf5 file, simply call the H5md object :meth:`~espressomd.io.writer.h5md.H5md.write` method without any arguments.
+To write data to the HDF5 file, simply call the method :meth:`~espressomd.io.writer.h5md.H5md.write` without any arguments.

-After the last write call, you have to call the :meth:`~espressomd.io.writer.h5md.H5md.close` method to remove the backup file, close the datasets, etc.
+After the last write, you have to call :meth:`~espressomd.io.writer.h5md.H5md.close` to remove the backup file, close the datasets, etc.

 H5MD files can be read and modified with the python module h5py (for